user-roby/HTML-Starter/README.md

 # Html-Starter
-You can use it in any kind of html starter project
+You can use it in any kind of HTML project.